ltrujello/ltrujello.github.io/docs/category_theory/Persistence Modules/Persistence modules on $\rr$..md

 Thus we see that we really do have a functor $\cc^{S} \to \cc^{\rr}$ on our hands If we denote this as a functor $E: \cc^{S} \to \cc^{\rr}$, where $E$ can be read as *extends*, then we overall have
-\

 <img src="../../../png/category_theory/chapter_11/tikz_code_1_5.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>
-e can now demonstrate that this pair of functors gives rise to an adjunction; there a few ways to do this.
+We can now demonstrate that this pair of functors gives rise to an adjunction; there a few ways to do this.
 We'll demonstrate that

 \[